Group representations in the homology of 3-manifolds: Application to isospectral manifolds

 When $M$ and $M'$ arise from a $G$-covering $X\rar Y$ via Sunada's construction, we relate in \cite{us} the regulator quotient of equation (\ref{eq:CheeegerMuller}) to a certain representation theoretic invariant of $H_1(X,\Q)$, called a regulator constant.
 We briefly recall the definition and some of the properties of this invariant.
 On the first reading, the definition may be skipped, since only the properties that we list below will be needed for the rest of the section.

-\begin{definition} Let $G$ be a finite group, let $\Theta=\sum_i U_i - \sum_j U_j'$ be a $\Q[G]$-relation, and let $V$ be a finitely generated $\grpalg$-module.
-Let $\langle\;,\;\rangle$ be a non-degenerate $G$-invariant $\Q$-bilinear pairing on $V$ with values in $\Q$.
-The \emph{regulator constant} of $V$ with respect to $\Theta$ is defined as
+\begin{definition} Let $G$ be a finite group, let $\Theta=\sum_i U_i - \sum_j U_j'$ be a $\Q[G]$-relation, and let $W$ be a finitely generated $\grpalg$-module.
+Let $\langle\;,\;\rangle$ be a non-degenerate $G$-invariant $\Q$-bilinear pairing on $W$ with values in $\Q$.
+The \emph{regulator constant} of $W$ with respect to $\Theta$ is defined as

-Here, each determinant is evaluated with respect to an arbitrary basis of the respective fixed space, and is therefore only well-defined modulo $(\Q^{\times})^2$. \end{definition} \begin{remark} Let $G$ be a finite group, and let $V$ be a finitely generated $\grpalg$-module.
-Choosing a pairing as in Definition \ref{def:regconst} is equivalent to choosing an isomorphism of $\grpalg$-modules between $V$ and its $\Q$-linear dual.
-Since finitely generated $\grpalg$-modules are self-dual, such a pairing always exists. \end{remark} \begin{theorem} The value of $\cC_{\Theta}(V)$ is independent of the pairing $\langle\;,\;\rangle$. \end{theorem} \begin{proof} See \cite[Theorem 2.17]{tamroot}. \end{proof}

-\begin{example} Let $p$ be an odd prime number, and let $G_p=\GL_2(\F_p)$ be the group of invertible $2\times 2$ matrices over the finite field with $p$ elements.
+Here, each determinant is evaluated with respect to an arbitrary basis of the respective fixed space, and is therefore only well-defined modulo $(\Q^{\times})^2$. \end{definition} \begin{remark} Let $G$ be a finite group, and let $W$ be a finitely generated $\grpalg$-module.
+Choosing a pairing as in Definition \ref{def:regconst} is equivalent to choosing an isomorphism of $\grpalg$-modules between $W$ and its $\Q$-linear dual.
+Since finitely generated $\grpalg$-modules are self-dual, such a pairing always exists. \end{remark} \begin{theorem} The value of $\cC_{\Theta}(W)$ is independent of the pairing $\langle\;,\;\rangle$. \end{theorem} \begin{proof} See \cite[Theorem 2.17]{tamroot}. \end{proof} Theorem \ref{thm:indep} justifies the notation $\cC_{\Theta}(W)$, which makes no reference to the pairing. \begin{example} Let $p$ be an odd prime number, and let $G_p=\GL_2(\F_p)$ be the group of invertible $2\times 2$ matrices over the finite field with $p$ elements.
 Consider the following subgroups of $G_p$:

 The permutation module $\Q[G_p/U_p]$ decomposes as a direct sum $\Q[G_p/U_p]\cong \Q[G_p/B_p]\oplus I_p$, where $I_p$ is a simple $\Q[G_p]$-module of dimension $(p+1)$ over~$\Q$.
 Moreover, the formal linear combination $\Theta=U_p-U_p'$ is a $\Q[G_p]$-relation, and for every prime number $q\neq p$, it is a $\Z_{(q)}[G_p]$-relation.
 In \cite[Proposition~4.2]{us} we showed that $\cC_{\Theta}(I_p)\equiv p\pmod{(\Q^\times)^2}$. \end{example}